(Kevin Lamarque / Courtesy Reuters)

 “Almost everything you heard about the Latino vote in advance of the election turned out to be untrue,” said Juan Andrade, president of the U.S. Hispanic Leadership Institute and a longtime organizer and activist.
 Contrary to forecasts that the Latino vote would fail to materialize, Andrade noted that an estimated 1.5 to two million more Latinos voted this year than in 2008, even though overall turnout was lower this year.
 This time around, the Latino percentage of the overall national vote -- an estimated 29 million eligible voters -- moved into double digits for the first time, to roughly 11 percent.

 Current demographic trends suggest that that percentage will grow in the decades to come, and if Democrats continue to win lopsided margins among Latinos, it will become nearly impossible for Republicans to win enough Electoral College votes to put a candidate in the White House.
-This year’s race saw Latinos voting Democratic in swing states
+This year’s race saw Latinos voting Democratic in swing states such as Colorado and Nevada.
+Those states, along with California, Florida, and Illinois, could easily remain out of reach for Republicans in the future.
+Even states solidly in the GOP

 - Full website and iPad access